-The Washington National Cathedral Choir of Men and Boys
+The Washington National Cathedral Boys Cathedral Choir

 The Washington National Cathedral Choir of Men and Girls

 This Cathedral Choir of Men and Girls was instituted in 1997 after several years of careful preparation by the Cathedral and its sister institution, the National Cathedral School.
-The 22–24 choristers attend the school on scholarship and are drawn from the seventh through twelfth grades.
+The 24 choristers attend the school on scholarship and are drawn from the seventh through twelfth grades.
 The Girl Choristers have already made their mark on the worship lives of both the Cathedral and the school.

 Along with the Boys Choir, the Girls Cathedral Choir sings for Cathedral services, radio and television broadcasts, and concerts.
 They participate in special services of national and ecumenical importance, and have made nationwide appearances as well as recordings.